copier-org/copier/README.md

   a `copier.yml`.

 - **exclude** (list):<br>
-  A list of names or shell-style patterns matching files or folders that must not be copied.
+  A list of names or gitignore-style patterns matching files or folders that must not be copied.

-- **include** (list):<br>
-  A list of names or shell-style patterns matching files or folders that must be included, even if its name is a match for the `exclude` list.
-  Eg: `['.gitignore']`.
-The default is an empty list.

 - **skip_if_exists** (list):<br>
-  Skip any of these files, without asking, if another with the same name already exists in the destination folder. (it only makes sense if you are copying to a folder that already exists).
+  A list of names or gitignore-style patterns matching files or folders, that are skipped if another with the same name already exists in the destination folder.
+(It only makes sense if you are copying to a folder that already exists).

 - **tasks** (list):<br>
   Optional lists of commands to run in order after finishing the copy.
 Like in